 Seeing all the sea has to offer below its surface as you scuba dive in an enticing prospect, but any experienced diver will know that without all the necessary gear and equipment, you won’t get very far in your underwater exploration.

-This is especially true when it comes to dive compasses, as these waterproof instruments are what keeps you on course.
+This is especially true when it comes to dive compasses.
+These waterproof instruments are what keeps you on course, helps you safely navigate your dive site, and get back to the boat before running out of air.
 The goal is to swim - not sleep - amongst the fishes, so safety is paramount in every diving excursion.

-Dive compasses prevent you from getting lost if a current sweeps you away from a known dive site, or if the visibility in the water is poor.
+Dive compasses can also help if a current sweeps you away from your familiar dive site, or if the visibility in the water is poor.